impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 Well, I'd have to store the user's current value for that option, then unset it.
 Then the script would continue running as per usual.
 Then after the script runs, I'd have to set the option back to its original value.

 If I can figure out how to do the above, it seems pretty straightforward.
 But has this already been thought of and/or tried?
-I check the RBENV repo's history for both `KSH_ARRAYS` and `ksharrays` (since [I read that](https://archive.ph/QGwEP) "The labels of the options are case insensitive and any underscores in the label are ignored" by the zsh interpreter).
+I check the RBENV repo's history for both `KSH_ARRAYS` and `ksharrays` (since [I read that](https://web.archive.org/web/20220813020657/https://scriptingosx.com/2019/06/moving-to-zsh-part-3-shell-options/){:target="_blank" rel="noopener"} "The labels of the options are case insensitive and any underscores in the label are ignored" by the zsh interpreter).
 In both cases, I don't see any history:

 <p style="text-align: center">
   <img src="/assets/images/ksh-arrays-history-in-github.png" width="70%" style="border: 1px solid black; padding: 0.5em" alt="Searching for `KSH_ARRAYS` history in RBENV's Github repo">